Landing Craft Air Cushion: Operations and craft crew

 In addition to beach landings, LCAC provides personnel transport, evacuation support, lane breaching, mine countermeasure operations, casualty transport, and Marine and Special Warfare equipment delivery.
 The four main engines are all used for lift and all used for main propulsion while two smaller auxiliary generator engines, Auxiliary Power Units (APU), provide craft electrical power..
 The craft can continue to operate, at reduced capability, with two engines inoperable, one lift fan inoperable, and one APU inoperable.
 Main engines are interchangeable for redundancy and ease of maintenance.
-A Personnel Transport Model (PTM) can be assembled on the cargo deck of the craft.
+A Personnel Transport Module (PTM) can be assembled on the cargo deck of the craft.
 They can seat 180 troops, 120 combat loaded troops, and can additionally be converted to transport 54 casualties for medical treatment.

 The LCAC's cargo capacity is 1809 sqft, slightly less if cold weather kit is installed for winter and Arctic operations.
 The LCAC is capable of carrying a 60 short-ton payload (up to 75 tons in an overload condition), including one M-1 Abrams tank, at speeds over 40 knots.
 Fuel capacity is 5000 gallons.
 The LCAC uses an average of 1000 gallons per hour.

 Maneuvering considerations include requiring 500 yards or more to stop and 2000 yards or more turning radius.
 The bow ramp is 28.8 ft wide while the stern ramp is 15 ft wide.
 Noise and dust levels are high with this craft.
 If disabled the craft is difficult to tow.
 In recent years spray suppression has been added to the craft's skirt to reduce interference with driver's vision.

 An LCAC is delivering supplies to the citizens of Meulaboh, Indonesia after the 2004 Indian Ocean tsunami.

 US Navy sailors pilot an LCAC transporting U.S. Marines ashore.